 If these tests are positive, you might require testing for hepatitis B. Hepatitis viruses are a major cause of liver damage.

 Talk to your doctor immediately if you have been in contact with someone who has hepatitis B within the last 24 hours.
 It may be possible to prevent infection with an injection of HBV immune globulin.
 This is a solution of antibodies that work against HBV.

 Treatment Options for Hepatitis B

 Acute hepatitis B usually doesn’t require treatment.
 Most people will overcome an acute infection on their own.
 However, bed rest will help you recover.

-If your liver has been seriously damaged by HBV, you may need a liver transplant.
-Your liver will be removed and replaced with a donor liver.
+You may need a liver transplant if hepatitis B has severely damaged your liver.
+A liver transplant means a surgeon will remove your liver and replace it with a donor liver.
 Most donor livers come from deceased donors.

 - liver scarring (cirrhosis)

 - liver failure